Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Numerical Illustration

 \subsection{Determination of ATE Bounds}

-In Figure \ref{fig:3d}, the subplots in the first row display the upper and lower bounds of the ATE$(x)$, and the subplots in the second row present the corresponding bound width.
-For the Manski bounds we can see that the width is always one, and the upper and lower bounds stand on either side of zero, as previously noted.
+In Figure \ref{fig:3d}, we plot in the first row the SV bounds for the ATE$(x)$, and in the second row the bound width.
 The SV bounds reduce to the Manski bounds when the IVs are irrelevant with $\gamma=0$ (the separate lines in the graphs at $\gamma=0$).
-When $\gamma$ moves away from $\gamma=0$, the SV bound width has a significant drop.
-Then, as the magnitude of $\gamma$ increases, i.e. as the ending points of the CPS expand, the SV bound width decreases.
-In addition, since $\alpha>0$ and the ATE$(x)$ is positive, the SV bound width increases as $\rho$ increases.
-Moreover, comparison of the plots for different values of $\beta$ reveals that $\beta$ plays a critical role in determining the SV bounds in the sense that larger $\beta$ produces significantly narrower bound width.
-When $\beta=0.05$ the SV bound width is non-negligible when the absolute value of $\gamma$ is small, while when $\beta=0.45$, point identification of the ATE$(x)$ is achieved for most of the $(\gamma,\rho)$ pairs.
-These indicate that for a given IV strength, as measured by $\gamma$ or the associated range of CPS, the lower the value of $\rho$ in the $(-1,+1)$ range or the bigger the impact of $x$, the narrower the SV bounds that can be achieved.
-In other words, for given IV strength, a larger identification gain can be achieved if the error correlation $\rho$ is large in magnitude and also has an opposite sign from the sign of the ATE$(x)$.
+When $\gamma$ moves away from zero, the SV bound width has a significant drop.
+In addition, since ATE$(x)$ is positive ($\alpha>0$), the SV bound width increases as $\rho$ increases.
+Moreover, comparison of the plots for different values of $\beta$ reveals that larger $\beta$ produces significantly narrower bound width.
+When $\beta=0.45$, point identification of the ATE$(x)$ is achieved for most of the $(\gamma,\rho)$ pairs because the condition in Proposition \ref{prop3_1} is satisfied.